Glenn Fisher, All Good Copy- InnovaBuzz 181

 - Give yourself a little bit of objectivity and look at things with fresh eyes.

-- A good copy needs to be authentic.
+- Good copy needs to be authentic.
 It needs to have a fundamental idea behind it, and that idea needs to be real.
 It needs to feel initially straight away without any doubt that there is something in it.

-- A good copy needs to be compelling in the sense that it attracts people.
+- Good copy needs to be compelling in the sense that it attracts people.
 It needs to be something new that feels like it might be able to make a difference.

-- A good copy confirms a thought that people already have.
+- Good copy confirms a thought that people already have.
 If you can confirm an idea and inform the reader of something new, you can get their attention and present that copy in a new and interesting way that they have not seen before.

 - Confirm, inform, and astound the reader is the pathway to a good copy.

-- The key to a good copy is to deliver your argument in an authentic way.
+- The key to good copy is to deliver your argument in an authentic way.

 - WHY is one of the most useful words in copywriting.
 If you dig deep enough and you keep asking WHY, you will find very often that there is an authentic reason why the reader might need to purchase your product today rather than tomorrow.